 - Follow up submittal - based on the feedback received, the applicant will make a follow up submittal of revised or additional material.
 If the application is complete and the issues have been addressed, a date will be set for the Planning and Zoning Board hearing.
 Notices will be sent, the property will need to be posted, and the request will be advertised in the newspaper.

 - Planning and Zoning Board - Staff prepares a report and recommendation to the Planning and Zoning Board.
 This report and recommendation is available on Thursday afternoon prior to the Wednesday meeting.
-The Board holds its regular meetings on the 3rd Wednesday of each month.
-The Tuesday morning before that meeting a study session is held to review cases, obtain clarification about the requests, and ask for additional information that may be needed to help render a decision or recommendation.
+The Board holds its regular meetings on the 2nd and 4th Wednesday of each month.
+On Wednesday afternoon prior to that meeting a study session is held to review cases, obtain clarification about the requests, and ask for additional information that may be needed to help render a decision or recommendation.
 All Board meetings are open to the public and the applicants are encouraged to attend.

 The Planning and Zoning Board makes the final decision on some site plans and site plan modifications.
 All rezoning, general plan amendments, and Council Use Permits, some site plans and site plan modifications, go on to the City Council for final action.
 The City Council hearing is generally scheduled in the month following the Planning and Zoning Board meeting.